obsidiansystems/obelisk/lib/route/docs/introduction.md

 * **Behaviour of routes is identical for Backend and Frontend**

 This package doesn't have a distinction between backend or frontend routes, these are only different types so their behaviour is identical.
-This guarantees that rendering completed during backend hydration will be indistinguishable from rendering completed on the frontend.
+This guarantees that routes generated as part of a backend static rendering process will be indistinguishable from routes generated on the frontend.

 It may seem odd that `obelisk-route` does not provide a way to specify the HTTP Method for a given route.
 This is due to the requirement that this package may be used when rendering a page on the